-5. DRCOG Fixed Guideway Transit Review
+DRCOG Fixed-Guideway Transit Review

 Senate Bill 90-208 is a Colorado statute enacted in 1990 that states:

-“The Regional Transportation District (RTD) Board shall take no action relating to the construction of a regional fixed-guideway mass transit system until such a system has been approved by the designated Metropolitan Planning Organization (MPO).
+“The Regional Transportation District (RTD) Board shall take no action relating to the construction of a regional fixed-guideway mass transit system until such a system has been approved by the designated metropolitan planning organization (MPO).
 Each component part or corridor of such system must be approved by the MPO.
 Such action shall include approval of the method of financing and the technology selected for such projects.”

 Appendix A lists the relevant state statute.

-Senate Bill 90-208 provides the legislature assurance that fixed-guideway construction proposed by RTD is technologically sound, financially feasible, and consistent with the expectations of affected jurisdictions as represented in the MPO process.
+Senate Bill 90-208 provides the legislature assurance that fixed-guideway construction proposed by RTD is technologically sound, financially feasible and consistent with the expectations of affected jurisdictions as represented in the MPO process.

 Criteria for the review of proposed projects per Senate Bill 90-208 are adopted by the DRCOG Board through the transportation committees process.
-RTD submits fixed-guideway transit proposals to DRCOG and, in its proposal, describes the project in detail, provides a rationale for why it is being pursued, and provides information pertinent to each of the criteria.
-DRCOG conducts a technical assessment of the proposal using the information provided by RTD and its own examinations.
+RTD submits fixed-guideway transit proposals to DRCOG and, in its proposal, describes the specific project in detail, provides a rationale for why it is being pursued, and provides information pertinent to each of the criteria.
+DRCOG conducts a technical assessment of each proposal using the information provided by RTD and its own examinations.
 Based on the criteria, DRCOG prepares a draft assessment report making preliminary findings and conclusions, which is reviewed by RTD.
-The proposal is also presented to the public in a hearing at the DRCOG Board.
+The proposal is also presented to the public in a hearing at a DRCOG Board meeting.
 DRCOG prepares a final assessment report reflecting resolution of technical and financial issues with RTD and summarizing public comment.
 Final transportation committees recommendations and DRCOG Board action to approve the specific proposal (or not) take place upon consideration of the final report.

 Relationship to the Regional Transportation Planning Process

 The Senate Bill 90-208 evaluation is conducted by DRCOG through the regional transportation planning process.
 As a priority transportation planning activity, such evaluations are identified in the Unified Planning Work Program.
-RTD fixed guideway transit facilities must be in the fiscally constrained RTP and the TIP before they can be implemented.
+RTD fixed-guideway transit facilities must be in the air quality conforming fiscally constrained RTP and the TIP before they can be implemented.
 The Senate Bill 90-208 assessment confirms the fiscally constrained nature of the proposal per the fiscally constrained RTP or provides a rationale for plan amendment.
 The project can be included in the TIP for construction only after the DRCOG Board has issued a favorable Senate Bill 90-208 finding.

-6. FasTracks Annual Review
+FasTracks Review